ansible/ansible/docsite/latest/rst/index.rst

 Upgrading the Ansible Experience: AnsibleWorks AWX
 ``````````````````````````````````````````````````

-`AnsibleWorks <http://ansibleworks.com>`_, who also sponsors the AnsibleWorks community, also produces 'AWX', which is a web-based tool that makes Ansible even more easy to use for IT teams of all kinds.
+`AnsibleWorks <http://ansibleworks.com>`_, who also sponsors the Ansible community, also produces 'AWX', which is a web-based tool that makes Ansible even more easy to use for IT teams of all kinds.
 It's designed to be the hub for all of your automation tasks.

 AWX allows you to control access to who can access what, even allowing sharing of SSH credentials without someone being able to transfer those credentials.
 Inventory can be graphically managed or synced with a widde variety of cloud sources.
 It logs all of your jobs, integrates well with LDAP, and has an amazing browseable REST API.